Live Oak, Sutter County, California: Geography

 Live Oak is located at (39.274518, -121.662003).

-According to the United States Census Bureau, the city has a total area of 3.1 mi2, all of it land.
+According to the United States Census Bureau, the city has a total area of 3.1 mi2, all land.
 Live Oak is an agricultural community located in the fertile Sacramento Valley.
 Rich farmlands, orchards, the Feather River, and the Sutter Buttes surround Live Oak.

 Climate

 Live Oak's climate usually consists of hot, dry summers and prolonging wet, cool winters, a Mediterranean climate.
 Summers are hot, sunny and dry but a delta breeze occurs at times.
 This cools the temperature but doesn't last long.
 Heat waves occur during the summer months, lasting for 3–5 days on average.
 Temperatures range from 105 to 110 degrees.
 Dry months range from mid to late May to early to mid September where rainfall is rare.
 The hottest month is July with temperatures averaging around 96 to 100 degrees with no rain but it isn't rare for some rain to arrive from the Southwest Monsoon.
 Winters are prolonging wet, cool and foggy.
 Wet months range from mid October to mid April where rainfall becomes constant.
 January is the wettest and coolest month with rainfall averaging between 4 and 6 inches but during El Niño season, rainfall averages 10 to 12 inches which causes major flooding.
 During the La Niña season, rainfall averages 4 inches or below, causing drought problems during summer.
 In the winter, temperatures average 45 to 50 degrees.
 Foggy and cloudy weather can last up to 2 to 4 weeks, also known as Tule fog.
 Snow occurs rarely.
 The record amount of snow was 3.8 inches in 2002.